sysgears/grain-gradle-plugin/README.md

 }
 ```

-Don't forget to put your Grain site sources to the directory specified in `grain.base` property (to start with, you
+Then put your Grain site sources to the directory specified in `grain.base` property (to start with, you
 can use one of the Grain [themes][Grain themes]).

 As you have added this to build file, you can preview, generate and deploy a Grain site: